HezBoomin/eshop/README.md

 3. The disadvantages of not applying SOLID principles is it can cause a harmful ripple effect to others when other developers try to develop the app.
 There can be a case where if one aspect of the app is to dependent to other aspect it can cause error or problem to that other aspect.
+## Module 4

+## Reflection

+1. I think the TDD flow is useful enough for me.
+I think the TDD flow is useful because it helps me to write a clean code and also helps me to write a code that is easy to maintain.
+It also helps me to write a code that is easy to understand and also easy to test.

+2. I think my test have successfully followed F.I.R.S.T. principle.
+The test is Fast, Independent, Repeatable, Self-Validating, and Timely.
+    The test is fast because it only takes a few seconds to run.
+The test is independent because it doesn't depend on other test.
+The test is repeatable because it will give the same result if we run the test multiple times.
+The test is self-validating because it will give a clear result if the test pass or fail.
+    The test is timely because it is written before the code is written.

 [Deployment Link](https://eshop-hezboomin.koyeb.app/)